ius-csg/ccdc-handbook/docs/Windows/Powershell.md

     $env:Username

-There are many other enviroment variables.
+There are many other environment variables.

-####Processes & Services
+### Processes & Services
 Another point of interest on the system is discovering process and services.This is simple to do in powershell.
-Get-EventLog requires the name of the log that is to be retrivied (Ex/ Application)
+Get-EventLog requires the name of the log that is to be retrieved (Ex/ Application)

     Get-Process